stefanpolzer/lamp-installer/readme.md

 ```
 You have the option between php-fpm , apache2-mod or both.
 You can also choose if you want to enable Apache2 RewriteEngin and/or SSL
-At the end you can optional install vim, git and composer.
+At the end you can optional install vim, git, composer and phpmyadmin.

 ### Add new PHP-FPM user
 1) Get the Script form Github